 This annual report consists of a series of financial statements.
-The Statement of Net Position and the Statement of Activities (on pages 27-29) provide information about the activities of the District as a whole and present a longer-term view of the District's finances.
-Fund financial statements begin on page 31.
+The Statement of Net Position and the Statement of Activities (which can be found in the financial section of this report) provide information about the activities of the District as a whole and present a longer-term view of the District's finances.
+Fund financial statements which can be found in the financial section of this report.
 For governmental activities, these statements tell how these services were financed in the short term as well as what remains for future spending.
 Fund financial statements also report the District's operation in more detail than the government-wide statements by providing information about the District's most significant funds.
 The remaining statements provide financial information about activities for which the District acts solely as a trustee or agent for the benefit of those outside of the government.